 Boards & Commissions

 Want to be involved in the decisions made in your community?
 If so, consider applying for a position on a Thornton Board or Commission.
+Click the vacancies below to fill out and submit an application.

 The Thornton Citizen's Police Academy provides community members with an inside look at law enforcement.
 This Academy will acquaint citizens with the Police Department's role in the criminal justice system and to provide increased understanding of the tasks Police Officers face in their daily work.
 The Academy meets once a week for 14 weeks and is designed to give citizens an overview of the police department's function and operational procedures.
 Applicants must be at least 18 years of age.